Table of Contents

 5) Keep the content short and concise

 One page is the recommended resume length for entry-level professionals.
 Make the content as concise as possible while still conveying your worth.
 You don’t need to list everything you did during your study.
-Read and understand the job description to determine relevant skills and competencies the employer is looking for.
+Read and understand the job description to determine the relevant skills and competencies the employer is looking for.
 Then, include only the details that match the job requirements.

 6) Proofread the document